 In conclusion, if you plant anything that will last more than a few months – you need to buy the strongest trellis you can.
 If the plant says it will grow to 10 feet tall in 5 years, then the trellis needs have at least 10 feet for the plant to grow along.

-Good Trellis – Wrong Plant
+Right Trellis – Wrong Plant!

 All plants on trellis need training to the desired shape or tying in – and this takes time.
 Some plants ‘tie’ themselves in and some plants can self cling, which sounds great until you need to untangle them.